Vulture fund: Term "vulture fund"

 The term "vulture fund" is a metaphor which is used to compare these particular hedge funds to the behaviour of vultures (scavengers) “scavenging” on debtors in financial distress by purchasing the now-cheap credit on a secondary market to make a large monetary gain, in many cases leaving the debtor in a worse state.
 The term is often used to criticize the fund for strategically profiting from debtors that are in financial distress, and thus is frequently considered derogatory.
 However financiers dealing with vulture funds argue that "their lawsuits force accountability for national borrowing, without which credit markets would shrivel, and that their pursuit of unpaid commercial debt uncovers public corruption."
 A related term is "vulture investing", where certain stocks in near bankrupt companies are purchased upon anticipation of asset divestiture or successful reorganization.

 The term has gained wide acceptance from governments, newspapers, academics and international organizations such as the World Bank, Group of 77, Organisation of American States and Council on Foreign Relations, among others.

 Legislation

 In 2009, bipartisan legislation in the US Congress was introduced aimed to prevent vulture funds from profiting on defaulted sovereign debt by capping the amount of profit that a secondary creditor can win through litigation based on those debts.
 The Stop VULTURE Funds Act was introduced, but not passed, in the United States.
 A non-profit financial reform organization, Jubilee USA Network, supported the legislation citing the impact that vulture funds have on poor countries.
-Similar legislation was passed in the United Kingdom, Belgium, Jersey, the Isle of Man, Australia.
+Similar legislation was passed in the United Kingdom, Belgium, Jersey, the Isle of Man.
 The States of Guernsey debated legislation in 2012.